stevenjlance/partner-personal-webpage/README.md

 - At least **one** link (`<a>`) to an external website.
 - At least **three** images (`<img>`) that have been upload and given alternative text.

+Do **not** worry about the style of the page.
+We will be styling this page in upcoming lessons!

 BASIC HTML TAGS
 -------------------
 As we anything in this course, if there is something you don't see here, but want to be able to do, **GOOGLE IT**!
 The best resource for information regarding HTML and CSS is [W3 schools](http://w3schools.com/).
 This website has a large amount of documentation for just about any tag that you may wish to use!